 ICT – Information & Communication Technology

 The school places a great emphasis on the use of Information Technologies to support the curriculum.
 The school has provided state of the art computer facilities which are constantly upgraded.
-There is a large lab containing 30 computers, pods of four desktop computers in each classroom and a class set of notebook computers for Level 5 & 6 students.
-Colour laser printers are located at convenient points throughout the school.
+There is a large lab containing 30 computers, pods of desktop computers in classrooms and a class set of notebook computers for Level 5 & 6 students.
+Colour photocopiers are located at convenient points throughout the school.

-All Year Five and Six students participate in a 1-1 iPad program to support their learning.
-We have commenced a BYOiD (Bring Your Own Apple Device) program for students in Years Three and Four this year, and the students are using a variety of iPads and iPods as a vital tool to support their work in Literacy, Numeracy and Challenge Based Learning groups.
+All Year Five and Six students participate in a 1-1 iPad program to support their learning, and students in Years Three and Four have an optional BYOiD (Bring Your Own Apple Device) program to support their work in Literacy, Numeracy and Challenge Based Learning groups.
 Teachers throughout the school are also using iPads to support their teaching.
 More information can be found in our iPad Program page.

 Interactive whiteboards and data projectors are installed in every classroom.
 These allow teachers to teach specific skills and give software demonstrations.
 Students can play educational games in groups and display their work for the class.